Germ Cell Tumors (GCTs) in Children

 Nongerminomas or nonseminomas

-There are 4 types of nonseminoma germ cell tumors.
-This group of
+There are four types of nonseminoma germ cell tumors.
+This group

 Endodermal sinus tumor